 – Bruce Willis

-“It’s at least as good if not better at times that the first film.”
+“It’s at least as good if not better at times than the first film.”

 – Bruce Willis

 As I said, senile.
-So what Bruce says about the original being a Christmas movie or not is moot… seriously it’s as good as if not better than the original?
-Bruce needs to be put down – it would be kinder.
+So what Bruce says about the original being a Christmas movie or not is completely moot… seriously it’s as good as if not better than the original?
+Bruce needs to be put down at this stage, it would be kinder.